arnaud-zg/eslint-plugin-feature-flags/README.md

 - 📝 **[Types](./packages/types/)** - TypeScript definitions
 - 🧪 **[Example Project](./examples/test-project/)** - Working example

-## 📄 License
+## License

 This project is MIT licensed - see the [LICENSE](LICENSE) file for details.

-## 📚 Want to Learn More?
+## Want to Learn More?

 Resources on feature flag best practices:

 - [Effective Feature Flag Management](https://arnaudzg.substack.com/p/effective-feature-flag-management) - The article that inspired this plugin
 - [ESLint Plugin Documentation](./apps/eslint-plugin/README.md) - Full plugin details and examples

-## 🙏 Acknowledgments
+## Acknowledgments

-Special thanks to Kevin Marques for the idea that sparked this project, and to all contributors who help make it better!
+Special thanks to [Kevin Marques](https://github.com/marques-kevin) for the idea that sparked this project, and to all contributors who help make it better!

 Built with [Turborepo](https://turbo.build/) ⚡️